mhlevgen/multiclass_classification_bert/README.md

 <img alt="tfidf" src="./bert.png" width="300"/>

+5. Tf idf + catboost has 11 misclassified objects and bert 5 out of 2000 test samples.
+That was quite predictable.
-5. I implemented API on flask with catboost model.
+6. I implemented API on flask with catboost model.
 To launch in use docker container:

 `docker build . -t bert:latest`